Kusi Kawsay Andean School

 Recently, Eliana, along with her class, participated in an event celebrating Quechua music at the local museum in Pisac, seen above in the video “Father Wind”.
 Our students sang from their hearts and danced with joyful pride and confidence.
 Eliana is one of many students who have the opportunity to study at Kusi Kawsay because of the Ayni Scholarship Fund.

-90% of our students come from families with so little income, that they cannot even afford our sliding scale tuition.
-Your donation of $1,620 not only supports a Kusi Kawsay student for one year; it provides an entire support system to a community; for the student and their family.
+We receive no government funding and our sliding scale tuition fees amount to only 20% of our operating budget.
+Your donation of $1,850 not only supports a Kusi Kawsay student for one year; it provides an entire support system to a community; for the student and their family.

 Support one or more students at Kusi Kawsay and consider making a commitment to contribute to the Ayni Scholarship Fund for several years to safeguard the education of a student knowing you are enabling a child’s sense of dignity, self-esteem, cultural identity and belief in their future.